vinodmeesap/cordova-background-geolocation/README.md

 ```

 ####`getCurrentPosition(successFn, failureFn)`
 Retrieves the current position.
-This method instructs the native code to fetch exactly one location using maximum power & accuracy.
-The native code will persist the fetched location to SQLite just as any other location in addition to POSTing to your configured `#url` (if you've enabled the HTTP features).
+This method instructs the native code to fetch exactly one location using maximum power & accuracy.  **NOTE:** The plugin **MUST** be enabled via `#start` to use this method (otherwise the plugin will call your `failureFn` with a status-code `401` (UNAUTHORIZED).
+The native code will persist the fetched location to its SQLite database just as any other location in addition to POSTing to your configured `#url` (if you've enabled the HTTP features).
 In addition to your supplied `callbackFn`, the plugin will also execute the `callback` provided to `#configure`.
 Your provided `successFn` will be executed with the same signature as that provided to `#configure`:

 ######@param {Object} location The Location data
 ######@param {Integer} taskId The taskId used to send to bgGeo.finish(taskId) in order to signal completion of your callbackFn